-Another negatives of living in Australia is the expense.
-If you have lived anywhere else in the world and compare the costs, you know what I am talking about.
+Another negative of living in Australia is the expense.
+If you have lived anywhere else in the world and compared the costs, you know what I am talking about.
 Whether it be renting an apartment, car, or paying for a trolly at the airport!
-It is true, your expense may match what you earn here but I still think paying $5 for a small coffee is a bit too much, and the more remote areas you go, the more expensive it gets.
-Also traveling abroad is expensive because we are so far apart and time-consuming endeavors.
+It is true, that your expense may match what you earn here but I still think paying $5 for a small coffee is a bit too much, and the more remote areas you go to, the more expensive it gets.
+Also traveling abroad is expensive because we are so far apart and time-consuming endeavor.

 4. Housing Market that costs your kidney or more

 Ok, I am not joking when I said it IS expensive in Australia!
 One decent small apartment in Sydney city center costs $700,000 + So unless you go to regional areas, or have a partner then it is easier to buy or build a house with two incomes.
 If you are a solo digital nomad and would like to get into the housing market here, it is not impossible but just come prepared with tons of cash as the standard of living in Australia is pretty high.

 Remember that time, you traveled and worked off your laptop in Laos, Bangkok, or Bali and also got to immerse yourself in local culture with local people?
 Yeah, it is unlikely to happen here in Australia.